pandigh/create-user-in-mysql/mysql-commands.md

  # how to delete database

-       DROP DATABASE Sanjana;
+       DROP DATABASE databasename;

   # how to change the database

-       use Sanjana;
+       USE databasename;

   # how to check which database you are selected